fermitools/htvault-config/README.md

 Put X.509 host credentials in `/etc/htvault-config/hostcert.pem`
 and `/etc/htvault-config/hostkey.pem`.
-The former should be world-readable and the latter should only be owned by the 'vault' user id and mode 400.
+The former should be world-readable and the latter should be owned by the 'vault' user id and mode 400.
 For a production system make sure that those credentials get renewed before expiry and vault gets restarted.